 The techniques can be used online or in the classroom.
-And then in terms of the social learning aspect of the app, teachers can, at the click of a button, tell each other, whether they’re considering, working on, or have already embedded techniques into their practice.
-We’ve made it easy for them to tell everybody else what they’re doing in their context and teachers can contact each other and share their learning.
+And then in terms of the social learning aspect of the app, its really easy for individual faculty/teachers to tell everybody else what they’re doing in their context and teachers can contact each other and share their learning.
 So that’s what I want to say about that at the moment.
 We can come back to that a bit later on.

 Now I want to go back to 1988 and my initial teacher training.
 Dr John Fines was my tutor— unfortunately, no longer with us.
 John took ten of my peers and me into an empty classroom, sat us down, and he said something that has stayed with me.

 So the first thing that a fly on a wall will see happening is you talking to students and sometimes, believe me, he said, there will be times when you need to talk directly to them.
 You won’t expect or want or need a reply.
 It’ll just be direct communication to the students.
 He said the second thing we’ll see is you interacting with students.
-The third and four things that we’ll see will be students working independent of you, and he stressed that independent didn’t necessarily mean them working on their own.
+The third and fourth thing that we’ll see will be students working independent of you, and he stressed that independence didn’t necessarily mean them working on their own.
 It would mean that they’re independent of me as the teacher.
 And so they’ll be doing that on their own, or they may be doing it in groups of two, three, four, or whatever group size you decide, but they’re going to be interacting with each other.
 And as they’re interacting with each other, your job is to determine when to intervene and support them in working effectively.
-And the fourth dynamic you said is when the students are working directly with the stimulus, is it either a book or in a practical subject they might be working with the materials and the equipment.
-You said that’s it.
-Those four dynamics are the only four things that will happen.
+And the fourth dynamic you see is when the students are working directly with the stimulus, is it either a book or in a practical subject they might be working with the materials and the equipment.
+John said “That’s it — Those four dynamics are the only four things that will happen.

 your job as a teacher is to orchestrate the class and move between those four dynamics and do it in ways and find ways to ensure that the students are engaged, that they’re motivated and that the learning sticks

-He said your career as a teacher here on in will be about asking questions, checking yourself as to whether or not they are engaged, whether they are motivated and whether they are learning.
-And if they aren’t to find ways that you can adapt your teaching by moving between those four dynamics to make sure that they are engaged, motivated, and the learning sticks.
+He said your career as a teacher here on in will be about asking questions, checking yourself as to whether or not they are engaged, motivated, and learning.
+And if they aren’t, find ways that you can adapt your teaching by moving between those four dynamics to make sure that they are engaged, motivated, and the learning sticks.

 So what’s my point?
-When Louisa said that we need to start looking at adding pedagogy back into the technology, my mind went to where we’re at now as a profession.
+When Louisa said that we need to start ldding pedagogy back into the technology, my mind went to where we’re aow as a profession.
 Somebody could compare my peers sitting in that classroom in 1988 and me about to embark on teaching our first lessons to where we’re at now, where we’ve got ourselves tooled up with Teams or a Google meet or with zoom or on canvas or Blackboard, whatever it is.
 We’ve got this online learning platform.
-And when we’re online with those students, all a fly on a wall will see happening will be us talking to students, us, interacting with students, setting up opportunities for them to interact with each other and, them interacting with the stimulus.
+And when we’re online with those students, all a fly on a wall will see happening will be us talking to students, us, interacting with students, setting up opportunities for them to interact with each other , andinteracting with the stimulus.
 So in that sense, there’s a comparison to be made.
-Also, the same question comes up.
+But, also, the same question comes up.
 How do we do that?
-How do we do that in ways that make learning engaging, motivating and makes the learning stick?
+How do we do that in ways that make learning engaging motivating and makes the learning stick?

-Now I want to and look at the question of why we do professional learning?
+Now I want to look at why we do professional learning?
 What is the point?
 Today is a professional learning day.
-So I want to try and, pull together some key ideas around the theme of professional learning.
+So I want to try and pull together some key ideas around the theme of professional learning.
 And then put those themes from professional learning to the four dynamics.
 Then bring us back to the notion of supporting educators to ensure that students are engaged, motivated, and can learn effectively.

 So let’s just quickly link the above into the (UK’s) Education and Training Foundation’s work on the Dual professional.
-All of the training providers, colleges, universities, we work with employ educators who are experts in what they’re teaching.
-What HOW2s provide are step-by-step visual guides into how to teach what is taught (the curriculum content).
+All of the training providers, colleges, universities we work with employ educators who are experts in what they’re teaching.
+HOW2s provide step-by-step visual guides into teaching what is taught (the curriculum content).
 And this is the essence of the Dual Professional — educators who are expert not only in what they’re teaching but how they deliver it.
 And that takes time.

-Now in the context of COVID, we’ve got a situation where educators that were expert in teaching face to face now find themselves having to teach using zoom or teams or whatever.
+NInthe context of COVID, we’ve got a situation where educators twhowere experts in teaching face to face now find themselves having to teach using zoom or teams or whatever.
 I know this is a generalisation, but it’s reasonable to say that live face-to-face teaching expertise isn’t transferring.
 So there’s a degree of newness and nervousness about this.
 That’s why I wanted to refer to my experience of going into that classroom with John Fines in 1988.
-In 1988 I quickly got the idea that I had to talk to, talk with students, of them interacting with each other.
+In 1988 I quickly got the idea that I had to talk to, talk with students, and interact with each other.
 But I didn’t know how I was going to do that?
 Let’s go back to the professional learning summary.
-We do all of our activities so that we can support our teachers, our educators in, in developing their practice so that they can ensure students can access the curriculum.
-Now another thing that’s interesting in terms of professional learning activities is the need for them to include a professional learning conversation aka a theory of action.
-Put simply what that means is that what I’m doing at the moment isn’t working, I’m getting some results or some situations and behaviours that I don’t want.
-I’m saying that if I change this and try this, I’m going to get a better result.
+We do all of our activities so that we can support our teachers, our educators, in developing their practice so that they can ensure students can access the curriculum.
+Another interesting thing about professional learning activities is the need for them to include a professional learning conversation, aka a theory of action.
+A theory of action goes something like this — What I’m doing at the moment isn’t working; I’m getting some results or some situations and behaviours that I don’t want.
+I’m saying that if I change this and try this, II willget a better result.
 And that, in essence, is what a theory of action is, and that is at least implicit, and we can make it explicit within all professional learning activities.

 Now, for those of you not using HOW2s at the moment, you’ll notice that there’s no mention of HOW2s at the bottom of the professional learning cycle.
 But the suggestion here is that, when it comes to finding a solution at step two, if you have access to the HOW2s, then many solutions are available to you on the app.
 But the first step is to say, well, what’s your target?
 What should, what’s the situation that you need to address?
-Now, if we go back to the COVID thing, we have this massive situation where students are no longer able to attend the classroom.
-So the solution was teams, zoom, you know, canvas, whatever.
-And we’ve had to learn to use these technologies and how to use the features on these online teaching platforms.
-What I’m suggesting is that knowing how to use that technology does not mean that we’re going to succeed in engaging and motivating learners and ensure that the learning sticks.
-The technology has set up the opportunity for students to access the curriculum, but it in and of itself doesn’t guarantee access.
-There’s another layer.
+Now, if we go back to the COVID thing, we have this massive situation where students can no longer attend the classroom.
+So the solution was teams, zoom, you know, google meets, whatever.
+And we’ve had to learn to use these technologies and use the features on these online teaching platforms.

 Through the use of zoom or teams or whatever platform you’re using, we’ve created the opportunity to learn.
-But for students to access the curriculum we’ve still to tick the pedagogy box.
+But for students to access the curriculum we’ve got to tick the pedagogy box.
 We know this for different reasons.
 One, we know that the dropout rate from online learning far exceeds the dropout rates from classroom teaching or face-to-face teaching.
 The data varies, but the message is the same.
-Rates are far worse, online than they are offline, and this is pre-COVID data.
+Rates are far worse, online than they are offline.
+It’s worrying to note that this is pre-COVID data.